How to Get a Loan With High Debt-to-Income Ratio

 Your DTI isn’t the only factor lenders look for when you apply for a loan.
 Consider the following best practices to help increase your chances of approval.

-Improving your credit score could show lenders you’re someone who pays their loans on time.
+Improving your credit score could show lenders you pay your loans on time.
 Some ways to boost your credit score include:

 Some lenders may allow you to offer an explanation about your financial situation to show you’re a responsible borrower.
 For example, you may be able to explain why you have a high DTI and show you have the means to take on a new loan.